hbhasin/Denver-2017-Bike-Share/Denver 2016 Bike Share Data Exploration.md

 16th & Broadway | 6,227
 16th & Little Raven | 6,025

-The following ten kiosks were the most popular return kiosks by number of total bike checkouts in 2017.
+The following ten kiosks were the most popular return kiosks by number of total bike returns in 2017.

-Return Kiosk | Number of Checkouts
+Return Kiosk | Number of Returns
 ------------ | -------------------
 16th & Wynkoop | 14,717
 1350 Larimer | 9,502